FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 Unlike BGPsec, FC-BGP does not modify the AS_PATH.
 Instead, FC is enclosed in a BGP UPDATE message as an optional, transitive, and extended length path attribute.
 So, it isn't necessary to negotiate this capability in the BGP OPEN message.

-This document registers a new attribute type code for this attribute: TBD.
+This document registers a new attribute type code for this attribute: TBD, see {{iana-consideration}} for more information.

 The FC path attribute includes the digital signatures that protect the pathlet information.
 We refer to those update messages that contain the FC path attribute as "FC-BGP UPDATE messages".
 Although FC-BGP would not modify the AS_PATH path attribute, it is REQUIRED to never use the AS_SET or AS_CONFED_SET in FC-BGP according to what {{RFC6472}} says.

-The format of the FC path attribute is shown in {{figure1}}.
+The format of the FC path attribute is shown in {{figure1}} and {{figure2}}.

 ~~~~
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1